- PHP Basics

 include('file');

-Note - The include() function produce warning (E_WARNING) message, in case if the specified file does not exists, and the script continues its execution.
+Note: The include() function produces a warning (E_WARNING) message if the specified file does not exist, and the script continues its execution.

-I do not know, what is your purpose of using the function include().
-But, with the use of include() function, the same script need not to be written for every file.
-That is, if some PHP script like header and footer content are available in multiple files of your web application.
-Then better to go with include() function to write the header and footer content at once, in two PHP file.
-And include these two files, in each, to avoid writing multiple times.
+I do not know what your purpose is for using the function include().
+But, with the use of the include() function, the same script need not be written for every file.
+That is, if some PHP scripts like header and footer content are available in multiple files of your web application.
+Then it is better to go with the include() function to write the header and footer content at once, in two PHP files.
+And include these two files in each to avoid writing them multiple times.

-Another benefit is, if you want to change the content of footer and/or header, then just change the content of that two files, it reflects the change in whole application or all files, where these files are included.
+Another benefit is that if you want to change the content of the footer and/or header, then just change the content of those two files.
+It reflects the change in the whole application or all files, where these files are included.
 For example:

 <?php error_reporting(0); ?> <!DOCTYPE html> <html> <head> <style> * {box-sizing: border-box;} body {margin: 0;} .head {padding: 22px 0; font-size: 1.4em; text-align: center; background: maroon; color: white;} .navigation {display: flex; background-color: peru;} .navigation a {color: white; padding: 12px 16px; text-decoration: none; text-align: center;} .cont {display: flex; flex-wrap: wrap; min-height: 540px;} .menu {flex: 20%; background-color: #ccc; padding: 16px;} .content {flex: 60%; padding: 16px;} .right {flex: 20%; background-color: grey; color: white; padding: 16px;} .foot {padding: 22px 0; text-align: center; background: maroon; color: white;} @media screen and (max-width: 600px) {.cont, .navigation {flex-direction: column;}} </style> </head> <body> <?php include 'header.php'; ?> <div class="cont"> <div class="menu"> <p>----Some Menu----</p> </div> <div class="content"> <p>Content of the Page...</p> </div> <div class="right"> <p>----Right Side----</p> </div> </div> <?php include 'footer.php'; ?> </body> </html>